Hosea Chapter 7

 7:11 Ephraim also is like a silly dove without heart: they call [to] Egypt, they go to Assyria.

-7:12 When they go, I will spread My net over them; I will bring them down as the birds of the sky; I will chastise them, as their congregation has heard.
+7:12 When they go, I will spread My net over them; I will bring them down like the birds of the sky; I will chastise them, as their congregation has heard.

 7:13 Woe to them! for they have fled from me: destruction to them! because they have fled from Me: though I have redeemed them, yet they have spoken lies against me.